fireship-io/fireship.io/content/lessons/ts-decorators-by-example/index.md

 All of the examples in this guide use *Decorator Factories*.
 This just means the decorator itself is wrapped in a function so we can pass custom arguments to it, i.e `@Cool('stuff')` Feel free to omit the outer function if you want to apply a decorator without arguments `@Cool` .

 Property decorators can be extremely useful because they can listen to state changes on a class.
-To fully understand the next example, it helps to be familar with JavaScript [PropertyDescriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
+To fully understand the next example, it helps to be familiar with JavaScript [PropertyDescriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).

 ### Example